 Payments and Billing

 Tuition and fee charges for a semester are due and payable at the time of registration.
 The college must receive full payment no later than the payment deadline.
 Accounts not paid or without payment arrangements by the deadline will be subject to additional fees and possible submission for collection.
+Casper College abides by Federal Law, PL 115-407, Section 103 for all GI Bill certification processes and billing procedures.
 Payment information for each semester is available in the current semester schedule or online at myCCinfo.

 Upon registering for classes, students are responsible for incurred charges, knowing the tuition and fees owed, verifying the status and balance of their account, and payment of charges before payment deadlines.

 Accounting and Financial Management (AFM) mails statements before the start of each semester and approximately monthly thereafter.
 Students must maintain a current address on file with Enrollment Services.
 Students who do not receive a statement may view their statement online at myCCinfo.
 Students can view account information online at myCCinfo; a Casper College username and password are required.

 Tuition payments may be made online at myCCinfo with an e-check or credit/debit card, by mail, or in person with check or cash payment only.
 To avoid additional charges, students should verify that all expected financial aid has been credited to their account before due dates and payments sent by mail have arrived.
 Failure to make payment by a deadline will result in extension/late payment fees.